World Figure Skating Championships: History

-The International Skating Union (ISU) was formed in 1892 to govern international competition in speed and figure skating.
-The first world championships in figure skating, known as the Championship of the Internationale Eislauf-Vereingung, were held in Saint Petersburg, Russia, in 1896.
+The International Skating Union (ISU) was formed in 1892 to govern international competition in speed skating and figure skating.
+The first World Championship event in figure skating, known as the Championship of the Internationale Eislauf-Vereingung, was held in Saint Petersburg, Russia, in 1896.
 There were four competitors and the winner of the event was Gilbert Fuchs of Germany.

 Since competitive skating was generally viewed as a male sport, the championships were presumed to be an exclusive male event.
 However, there were no specific rules barring women from competing.
 In 1902, Madge Syers of Great Britain entered the championships and won the silver medal.
 The ISU Congress – the highest-ranking decision-making body of the ISU – considered gender issues at their meeting in 1903, but passed no new rules.
-The 1905 ISU Congress established a second-class women's competition called the ISU Championships, rather than the World Championships; its winners were known as ISU champions and not world champions.
+The 1905 ISU Congress established a second-class women's competition called the ISU Championships, rather than World Championships; its winners were known as ISU Champions and not World Champions.
 Men's and women's events were generally held separately.
 The first competition for women was held in Davos, Switzerland, in 1906; the event was won by Syers.

 The first competition for pair skating was held in Saint Petersburg in 1908.
 Early championships for both women and pairs – previously called ISU Championships – were retroactively given World Championship status in 1924.

-In the early years, judges were invited by the host country and were often natives to that country.
+In the early years, judges were invited by the host country and were often native to that country.
 At the 1927 women's event in Oslo, Norway, three of the five judges were Norwegian; those three judges awarded first place to Norwegian competitor Sonja Henie, while the Austrian and German judges placed defending champion Herma Szabo of Austria first.
-The controversial result stood, awarding Henie her first world title, but the controversy led to the ISU introducing a new rule that allowed no more than one judge per country on a panel.
+The controversial result stood, awarding Henie her first World Championship title, but the controversy led to the ISU introducing a new rule that allowed no more than one judge per country on a panel.